Hitman: Absolution: Critical response

-Hitman: Absolution received "generally favorable" reviews, according to review aggregator Metacritic.
+Hitman: Absolution received "generally favorable" reviews, according to review aggregator website Metacritic.
 Positive reviews came from GamesRadar+, calling it "one of the strongest entries in the series to date", and Game Informer, who wrote that "devising a strategy, using the environment and disguises to your advantage, and leaving before anyone knows you're there are the hallmarks of a perfect hit, and Absolution proves Agent 47 is still gaming's premier hitman."

 Edge gave it 7/10, saying "the game has taken a unique formula and diluted it".
 VentureBeat gave it 7.5/10 saying "Absolution aims high but misses the mark."
 Eurogamer gave it 7/10 saying "Agent 47 doesn't begin Hitman: Absolution with amnesia, but the six years that have passed since we last took control of him in Blood Money do seem to have dulled his creators' recollections of what made him so popular in the first place."
 GameSpot gave it 7.5/10 saying "Hitman: Absolutions vivid world and enjoyable stealth-action gameplay overshadow its few notable inconsistencies."
 IGN gave it 9/10 saying "It's nice to have a game that doesn't just encourage improvisation; it requires it."
 Kotaku gave Absolution a positive review.
 Giant Bomb gave it 4/5, as did Joystiq.
 Destructoid gave it 8.5/10.
 1Up.com gave the game an A− saying "Hitman Absolution didn't win me over with its story, but its gameplay maintains a standard of excellence and introduces a level of choice that deserves your attention."